dem108/MicrosoftCloudWorkshop-Asia/README.md

-# Microsoft Cloud Workshop Asia
+(# Microsoft Cloud Workshop Asia

 ## Contributing

 Your contributions are welcomed!
 Please send a pull request to contribute.
-Make sure you check out the the [Markdown Syntax](https://guides.github.com/features/mastering-markdown/) guide and add the link you want to contribute in a structured way.
+Make sure you check out the the [Markdown Syntax](https://guides.github.com/features/mastering-markdown/) (or in [Korean](https://mrchypark.github.io/data_camp_dabrp/knitr.html)) guide and add the link you want to contribute in a structured way.

 ## Table of Contents